material-components/material-components-web/packages/mdc-drawer/README.md

 `mdc-drawer-item-corner-radius($radius)` | Sets the corner border radius of the drawer list item.
 `mdc-drawer-activated-overlay-color($color)` | Sets the overlay color of the activated drawer list item.
 `mdc-drawer-scrim-fill-color($color)` | Sets the fill color of `mdc-drawer-scrim`.
+`mdc-drawer-z-index($value)` | Sets the z index of drawer.
+Drawer stays on top of top app bar except for clipped variant of drawer.

 ## Accessibility